-TRADITIONAL TITLE SERIES
+I. TRADITIONAL TITLE SERIES

 This title series encompasses the traditional unmodified titles (Instructor, Assistant Professor, Associate Professor, or Professor).
-There are four pathways or tracks to promotion: tenure track, research scholar track (non-tenured), clinical scholar track (non-tenured), and educator scholar track (non-tenured).
+There are four pathways or tracks to promotion: tenure track (tenured or tenure eligible) and the research scholar, clinical scholar and educator scholar tracks (career track/non-tenure eligible).

-TENURE-ELIGIBLE CRITERIA FOR APPOINTMENT AND PROMOTION:
+A. CRITERIA FOR APPOINTMENT AND PROMOTION: TENURE-ELIGIBLE FACULTY

-All faculty members of the College of Medicine-Phoenix engage in teaching, scholarship, and service to varying degrees.
+All faculty members of the College of Medicine - Tucson engage in teaching, scholarship, and service to varying degrees.
 The distinguishing feature of the tenure track is the requirement for scholarship.
 Scholarship is a multifaceted concept, and includes the scholarship of discovery, clinical scholarship and educational scholarship.
-At the College of Medicine-Phoenix, appointment on the tenure track is open to faculty members who are full- time employees of the University of Arizona (i.e. >.50 FTE).(University Handbook for Appointed Personnel) For appointment on the tenure track, adequate time and an appropriate setting must be available for the appointment on the tenure track, adequate time and an appropriate setting must be available for the candidate to achieve success in scholarly activities.
+At the College of Medicine - Tucson, appointment on the tenure track is open to faculty members who are full-time employees of the University of Arizona (i.e. >.50 FTE).
+For appointment on the tenure track, adequate time and an appropriate setting must be available for the candidate to achieve success in scholarly activities.
 Given the demands of scholarly activities, candidates are strongly encouraged to seek mentors who can provide guidance on the requirements of scholarship and on how best to achieve success in this track.
 The tenure clock is active with appointment at any rank on the tenure track.
-(Dossier guidelines)

-1. Instructor
+1. Appointment as Instructor on the Tenure Track